 Water, sanitation and hygiene (WASH)

 Access to safe water and sanitation is a human right.
-But right now, 780 million people around the world do not have access to safe water and 2.5 billion people cannot access the sanitation services they need.
+But right now, hundreds of millions of people around the world do not have access to safe water and billions cannot access the sanitation services they need.
 Discover how the IFRC is at the forefront of responding to global water, sanitation and hygiene (WASH) needs.

 Improving global WASH access and awareness is an integral part of our overall work in health and care building healthier and more resilient communities.
 Collectively we reach over 100 million people with quality water, sanitation and hygiene activities every year.